xregistry/spec/core/spec.md

 - Constraints:
   - When not present, the default value is `false`.
   - REQUIRED when `true`, otherwise OPTIONAL.
-  - If present in a request, it MUST be either `true` or `false, case sensitive.
+  - If present in a request, it MUST be either `true` or `false`, case sensitive.
 However, a value of `null` has the same meaning as deleting the attribute, implicitly setting it to `false`.
   - Since this attribute and `defaultversionid` are closely related, the